nazar-pc/CleverStyle-Framework/docs/quick-start/CleverStyle-Widgets.md

 Attributes (also available as properties, so use whatever is more convenient):
 * active - boolean, allows to force `:active` state
 * compact - boolean, forces button to have smaller size than usually by reducing padding
+* icon-before - string, icon from `cs-icon` element added before button contents, only used on initialization, further changes are not reflected in UI
+* icon-after - string, icon from `cs-icon` element added after button contents, only used on initialization, further changes are not reflected in UI
+* icon - alias for `icon-before`, only used on initialization, further changes are not reflected in UI
 * primary - boolean, allows to apply different styling to button, usually used for some key actions
 * tight - boolean, affects button styling by removing space after button and placing directly before next element (useful for button groups and combining with inputs)